manifoldmarkets/manifold/docs/docs/api.md

 ### `POST /v0/market/[marketId]/sell`

-Sells some quantity of shares in a market on behalf of the authorized user.
+Sells some quantity of shares in a binary market on behalf of the authorized user.

 Parameters:

-- `outcome`: Required.
-One of `YES`, `NO`, or a `number` indicating the numeric bucket ID, depending on the market type.
+- `outcome`: Optional.
+One of `YES`, or `NO`.
+If you leave it off, and you only own one kind of shares, you will sell that kind of shares.
 - `shares`: Optional.
 The amount of shares to sell of the outcome given above.
 If not provided, all the shares you own will be sold.